9 Questions to Ask When Starting a Podcast for Your NonProfit

 If you have even more questions than when you started, these questions have done their job.
 Starting a podcast is not like going out for dinner.
 You don’t just decide to do it and then go.
 It’s more like going to the Moon.
 You need to plan, you need to set expectations, and you need to follow through.

 Also, we’ll be more than happy to help further the discussion if you want to talk to someone with experience.
-We know podcasting.
+We know how to make a podcast.
 We know it’s not for everyone to create their own, but there are plenty of reasons to get involved in some way.

 About the author: